Cornwall City Council

-The Cornwall City Council (Conseil municipal de Cornwall) is the governing body for the city of Cornwall, Ontario, Canada.
+Cornwall City Council (Conseil municipal de Cornwall) is the governing body for the city of Cornwall, Ontario, Canada.
 The council consists of the mayor and ten councillors.
 The mayor is elected via a first-past-the-post system while the councillors are elected via a blanket election where each voter can vote for 10 councillors, and the 10 councillors with the most votes are elected to the council.